RBM-Dash/react-malaria-in-media-nextjs/KNOW_MORE.md

 ## Multilingual and Multi-Region Focus

-A core strength of this dashboard lies in its unwavering commitment to multilingualism and multi-region coverage.
-We understand that malaria is a global challenge, and effective understanding requires access to information from all affected areas.
+A core feature of this dashboard is its focus on multilingualism and multi-region coverage.
+Malaria is a global challenge, and a broad understanding requires access to information from all affected areas.

 *   **Global Reach:** Our data collection spans across all continents, ensuring that news and research from every region impacted by malaria are represented.
 This includes articles from Africa, Asia, Latin America, North America, Europe, and the Caribbean, providing a truly global perspective.
 *   **Seamless Translation:** Every article on the dashboard is available with on-demand translation into multiple languages (currently English, French, Spanish, and Portuguese).
-This feature is powered by advanced machine translation, allowing users to instantly grasp the content of articles published in languages other than their own.
-This breaks down language barriers, fostering a more inclusive and comprehensive understanding of global malaria efforts.
+This feature is powered by machine translation, allowing you to instantly grasp the content of articles published in languages other than their own.
-*   **Localized Context:** By integrating articles from diverse regional sources and providing continent-specific filtering, the dashboard allows users to delve into localized contexts and understand the unique challenges and successes in different parts of the world.
+*   **Localized Context:** By integrating articles from diverse regional sources and providing continent-specific filtering, the dashboard allows you to delve into localized contexts and understand the unique challenges and successes in different parts of the world.

 ## Frequency of Updates

 To ensure the dashboard remains a timely and relevant resource, our data is updated on a daily basis.
 The `fetch_data.js` script is scheduled to run once every 24 hours, systematically refreshing the `articles.json` dataset.
-This daily update cycle ensures that the dashboard consistently reflects the most recent news, research, and developments in the fight against malaria, providing you with fresh insights every day.
+This daily update cycle ensures that the dashboard consistently reflects the most recent news, research, and developments in the fight against malaria.

 ## Disclaimers